 I am an associate professor at the Department of East Asian Studies, University of Vienna.
-My research focuses on state-society relations in China.
+My research focuses on state-society relations in Chinese-speaking societies.
 Most of my work revolves around how the state seeks to shape society, and social forces carve out space for action.
 I have published on popular protest, social trust, civil society and political identities.
-I am currently principal investigator of a European Research Council funded project ENGINEERING on the Social Credit System, where we study the popular perception of social credit and privacy, social trust, as well as the evolution of different social engineering endeavors by the Chinese state.
+I am currently principal investigator of a European Research Council funded project ENGINEERING, where we study the evolution, perception, and impacts of the Social Credit System and related social engineering endeavors by the Chinese state, as well as popular debates and attitudes on morality, social trust and privacy.

-My writing was published by outlets such as the China Journal, Journal of Contemporary China, Modern China, European Political Science Review, or Political Studies.
+My writing was published in area studies outlets such as the China Journal, China Quarterly, Journal of Contemporary China, or Modern China and in disciplinary journals such as European Political Science Review, Mobilization, Political Studies or Social Indicators Research.
 My research has been funded by the Hong Kong Research Grants Council, the Chiang Ching-kuo Foundation and the European Research Council.

 Contact: